cse110-sp23-group30/cse110-sp23-group30/admin/meetings/041623-kickoff.md

 - Zhicheng Wang
 - Peter Lu

-We talked about meeting logistics and created our group organization and repo.
+We talked about meeting logistics and created our group organization and repository.
 We also planned about the group video and just hungout to get to know each other better.

 ### To-Do
 - Group Video Assignment